samubernard/odexp/README.md

 *var\_0*,
 sets it to value 0.5 and implicitly declares the initial condition INIT *var var\_0*.

+Optional attributes for auxiliary variables are *init\[ial]* if the parameter occurs in the initial conditions or parametric expression but not in the dynamical equations, *impl\[icit]* if the parameter is only accessed through **MU**(*var*) in population rates, or in user-defined functions.
+Attribute *impl* can also be used for parameters that are unused, to prevent warning from the C compiler.
+The attribute
+*ever*
+is used if the parameter occurs in the initial conditions and in the dynamical equations.
+Attributes
+*int*
+and
+*long*
+are used to cast parameters as integers.
+They are still stored as doubles.

 **EXPR**
 Expressions are functions of parameters.
 They cannot be modified interactively.